aepks/coffee-is-a-core-value/README.md

 2. At the end of the two week period, users will be emailed invoices to their hawk emails.
 3. The users will have one week to pay this.
 4. If the user does not pay by the end of the week, their account will be deactivated.

-Task 6.
-Refund:

-1. User will press the 'refund' button on the machine.
-2. Program will undo the previous transaction for the logged in user.
-3. Program will send the user an email, and ask them to explain briefly why they want a refund.
-4. Request will be approved/denied by manager.

 Managerial tasks:
 1. Informing the system managers and administrators when change is running low.